Abuse of Power

 - Daily Reflections For Highly Effective People by Stephen R. Covey - I didn't study this book on each day of the year as its author intended us to do.
 Instead I read the whole of it in several sittings.
 And I learnt from the book that the more authentic we express ourselves, the more others are able to identify with our experiences.

 - The AB Guide to Music Theory: Part II by Eric Taylor - Because I have a dream of producing best-selling songs, I read this book with the aim of gaining a deeper understanding of how music is written.
 I read the book from the first chapter to the last but to be honest, I didn't understand much of what it said.
+Because I have a feeling I will comprehend the book as my understanding of music theory matures, I have kept it in my home library for future reference.

 - Confidence: How to Succeed at Being Yourself by Alan Loy McGinns - This book had a message that hit home in my mind.
 I learnt from it to think well of myself by replacing self-criticism with regular, positive self-talk.
 The book encouraged me to be a little eccentric and it reminded me that I am a unique, one of a kind person.